valencik/mastersAPSC/documents/thesis/thesis.md

 %- selectors -> authors
 Our final analysis with Apriori uses each selector as a transaction and the list of authors who have published with that selector as the itemset.
-There is a chance that some of these rules involve authors who have not published together.
+Some of these rules may involve authors who have not published together.
 This information would be useful, however the analysis to find such a rule has not been completed.
 With a support value of 0.0042 the analysis of author lists for each selector produces 3832412 rules involving 774 unique author identifiers.
 %- TODO tie back to motivation? (similar objects)